surgiie/kantui/README.md

 - `]` - Move item down in the list

 ### Search & Filter
-- `/` - Search todos by title or description
+- `/` - Search todos by tags or description
 - `f` - Filter todos by urgency level
 - `c` - Clear all active filters